chopicalqui/KaliIntelligenceSuite/README.md

      ```

- -  Networks: By setting a certain network (e.g., 192.168.0.0/24) in scope, this network together with all IP addresses within
- this network become in scope for active and active* collections.
-In other words, KIS is allowed to perform active
- scans on these network and IP addresses.
- -  Second-level domains: By setting a certain second-level domain (e.g., google.com) in scope, this second-level
- domain as well as all sub domains (e.g., www.google.com) become in scope for active and active* collections.
- Note: If scans shall be performed on virtual hosts (VHOST), then the second-level domain as well as the IP
- addresses to which the virtual host resolves must be set in scope.

 ## List of KIS Collectors

 The following table shows the list of existing collectors that are supported by KIS.
 These collectors are executed by